andrew/ultimate-awesome/README.md

 - [awesome-zk](https://github.com/ventali/awesome-zk) - A curated list of awesome ZK resources, libraries, tools and more.  .
 - [awesome-vector-search](https://github.com/currentslab/awesome-vector-search) - Collections of vector search related libraries, service and research papers.
 - [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
 Watch this repository for the latest updates! 🔥.
+- [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [Awesome-Advanced-Windows-Exploitation-References](https://github.com/yeyintminthuhtut/Awesome-Advanced-Windows-Exploitation-References) - List of Awesome Advanced Windows Exploitation References.
-- [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
 - [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.
 - [awesome-LaTeX](https://github.com/egeerardyn/awesome-LaTeX) - Curated list of LaTeX awesomeness.
 - [awesome-AI-for-time-series-papers](https://github.com/qingsongedu/awesome-AI-for-time-series-papers) - A professional list of Papers, Tutorials, and Surveys on AI for Time Series in top AI conferences and journals.
-- [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-ops](https://github.com/opsre/awesome-ops) - 🧰 记录每一个与运维相关的优秀项目，⚗️ 项目内表格通过 GitHub Action 自动生成，📥 当前收录项目 651 个。.
 - [awesome-echarts](https://github.com/ecomfe/awesome-echarts) - Awesome list of  Apache ECharts.